VincentRagusa/DDIT/README.md

 ```

 ### Save Memory mode
 Several functions like DDIT.recursively_solve_formula() and DDIT.solve_venn_diagram() have a parameter called "save_memory" which is set to False by default.
 DDIT caches intermediate forms of your data to speed up computation, but this is only practical for small problem sizes.
-To disable this caching (reducing performance, but also reducing memory usage significantly) simply call these functions and pass the save_memory paramater as True instead.
+To disable this caching (reducing performance, but also reduce memory usage significantly) simply call these functions and pass the save_memory parameter as True instead.

 ### Alternate Entropy measures
 By default DDIT calculates all entropies using the maximum-likelihood method, whereby all events' probabilities are estimated by their frequency relative to the total number of observed events.
 DDIT partially supports the james-stein entropy estimator.
-It is currently not compatable with DDIT.recursively_solve_formula() and, by extension, also not compatible with DDIT.solve_venn_diagram().
+It is currently not compatible with DDIT.recursively_solve_formula() and, by extension, also not compatible with DDIT.solve_venn_diagram().
 This will be fixed one day.